Bid & Tender Writing

-If you look at your overall cost of sales (the cost of the marketing material, advertising, people and expenses it takes to win work) it's probably 10-15% of your turnover.
-Our fees typically cost clients less than 4% of the work we help them win.
+If you look at your overall cost of sales (the cost of the marketing material, advertising, people and expenses it takes to win work) it is probably 10-15% of your turnover.
+Our fees typically cost clients around than 1% of the work we help them win.

-Why not contact us and find out how we can help... it may be the best thing you do today.
+Why not contact us and find out how we can help... it could be the best thing you do today.

 Bid And Tender Writing FAQs

 In any organisation, it makes sense for the Sales and Bid teams to work closely together in order to establish what the client is looking for.
 However, there is often a huge disparity in activities between the teams, and even a form of rivalry whereby each team aims to be independent from the other in some respects.Read More >>